SuperMakeSomething/neopixel-led-mirror/README.md

 # neopixel-led-mirror

 Python and Arduino code for the Neopixel LED Mirror featured in Super Make Something Episode 20!

-Python and Arduino code for the Neopixel LED Mirror featured in Super Make Something Episode 20!

-Instructions for this project can be found here: LINK COMING SOON!
+Instructions for this project can be found here: https://youtu.be/Ew0HmLy_Td8!

-STL files for the project's 3D printed components can be found here: LINK COMING SOON!
+STL files for the project's 3D printed and laser cut components can be found here: LINK COMING SOON!

 by: Alex - Super Make Something